 Contrary to previously published studies (Butler et al. 2011, Diaz-Montano et al. 2013, Cooper and Bamberg 2014, Rubio-Covarrubias et al. 2017) our study showed similar oviposition rates among genotypes, consistent with results reported by (Prager et al. 2017).
 Other studies have found psyllids will oviposit on a variety of hosts (Diaz-Montano et al. 2013, Thinakaran et al. 2015), even when it is not beneficial for their survival (Prager et al. 2014b).
 Psyllids oviposited on every type of potato offered, showing little evidence of antixenosis.

 We selected the number of days for our observations to correlate with the periods of maximum oviposition reported in the life history tables of Abdullah (Knowlton and Janes 1931,) and Yang et al. (2010, 2013).
-Therefore, it was surprising to see the large reduction of egg fertility for some psyllids in period four (18-24 days).
+Therefore, it was surprising to see the large reduction of egg fertility for some psyllids in period four (18-24 days from the mating period).
 Fertility declined on the resistant genotypes as opposed to the Russet Burbank variety, which suggests that these genotypes may have antibiotic effects over time.
 Over the course of a growing season, these reductions in fertility may have a cumulative effect on psyllid populations, which could contribute to integrated pest management.
 Longer observation periods could help to better quantify these effects.

 It is possible that Lso infection status played a role in the egg fertility observed; Lso has been reported to negatively impact female fertility (Frias et al. 2018, Nachappa et al. 2012a, 2012b, 2014, Yao et al. 2016).
 The evidence of antibiotic effects we observed on egg fertility of psyllids housed on putatively resistant genotypes might manifest differently for uninfected psyllids.